Topgolf seeks to hire banks for IPO -sources

 Topgolf has invited investment banks to pitch for roles on the IPO, which is planned for next year, one of the sources said.

 The sources cautioned that the IPO plans had not been finalized and requested anonymity because the matter is confidential.
-Topgolf did not immediately respond to a request for comment.
+Topgolf declined to comment.

+Among Topgolf's top investors are investment firm WestRiver Group, sporting goods company Callaway Golf Co ELY.N, hockey team Carolina Hurricanes majority owner Thomas Dundon, and buyout firm Providence Equity Partners.

+When Callaway increased its investment in Topgolf in December 2017, it valued its 14% stake at $290 million, suggesting an equity valuation for Topgolf of $2.1 billion.
+Topgolf's estimated valuation currently could not be established.

 Topgolf uses microchips in its balls to track distance and accuracy across a variety of golf games.
 It also offers food and drinks to its golfers.